Mark J. Weingarden, DMD

-Dr. Weingarden's office is one of the only offices in the Tri-State area currently providing the Perioscope option.
+Dr. Weingarden's practice is one of the only offices in the Tri-State area currently providing the Perioscope option.
 In keeping with our commitment to stay on the forefront of technological innovations and provide the highest quality of care, Dr. Weingarden and his hygienists have received special training in the use of the Perioscope.

 If you have one or more pockets over 4mm deep, you might be a candidate for the Perioscope.
 If you are being treated for periodontal disease, the goal of the Perioscope is to get a tooth root exceptionally clean so that the gums and other surrounding tissues can become healthier.
 Perioscopy is especially effective in the "esthetic zone" or the teeth you show when you smile.